smart-data-lake/getting-started/presentation/lecture_notes.md

 ### PUZZLE TIME!

-For this exercise, you are given some [preconfigured data objects](https://github.com/smart-data-lake/getting-started/blob/training/presentation/puzzle_1.md) and actions.
+For this exercise, you are given some [preconfigured data objects, see presentation/puzzle_1.md](https://github.com/smart-data-lake/getting-started/blob/training/presentation/puzzle_1.md) and actions.
 The idea is that you use them to further build your airports.config file.

-> **TASK**: Copy and paste the proper data objects and actions
-> into your `airports.conf` file!
+> **TASK**: Copy and paste the proper data objects and actions into your `airports.conf` file!

 <details>
 <summary>Solution</summary>

+- Data Object 2 for **int** layer
+- Data object 4 for **btl**, including the path argument
+- Action 2 stg -> btl
+- Action 4 for historization

 [elements in airport.conf](https://github.com/smart-data-lake/getting-started/blob/training_solution/configs_after_exercises/airports_after_manual_writing.conf)
 </details>